An Alternating Direction Method for Total Variation Denoising: Introduction

+The anisotropic TV model that we consider in this paper is the four-neighbor form.
+Algorithms for anisotropic TV denoising for other different sets of neighbors are presented in \cite{goldfarb2009parametric}.

-Due to the non-differentiability and non-linearity of the TV term in problem \eqref{eq:tvdn}, this problem is computationally challenging to solve despite its simple form.
-Hence, much effort has been devoted to devise an efficient algorithm for solving it.
+Due to the non-differentiability and non-linearity of the TV term in problem \eqref{eq:tvdn}, this problem can be computationally challenging to solve despite its simple form.
+Hence, much effort has been devoted to devise efficient algorithms for solving it.
 A number of references are provided in Section 1 of \cite{goldstein2009split}.
-In addition, Chambolle's Algorithm \cite{chambolle2004algorithm} solves problem \eqref{eq:tvdn} with the isotropic TV-norm.
-In \cite{wang2008new}, variable-splitting and penalty concepts are applied to solving the TV-based deblurring problem
+In addition, Chambolle's algorithm \cite{chambolle2004algorithm} solves problem \eqref{eq:tvdn} with the isotropic TV-norm.